sumanbdev/ExpressedRealms/documentation/architecture.md

 all fields are filled out, error messages are being displayed, data is being saved, actions are correctly connected up and so on.

-See [Cypress](cypress.md) for more information about how we use it here
+See [Component Testing](componentTesting.md) for more information about how we use it here

 ### End to End Tests
 End to end tests are also using Cypress.
 As of writing, they do some basic checks, but not really maintained as much.